Church

 The Interior

-Soaring ceilings, beautiful stained glass, and traditional sacred architecture.
-The center aisle creates a dramatic frame for processional and recessional shots.
+Soaring ceilings, 22 stained glass windows, and a rose window above the Tabernacle give the sanctuary a grand, sacred atmosphere.
+The long center aisle creates a dramatic frame for processional and recessional shots.

 December 5:30 PM sunset